Skip to main content

 Description

-CVE-2026-23942 is a path traversal vulnerability in the Erlang OTP ssh_sftpd module affecting versions from OTP 17.
-0 through OTP 28.
-4. 1 and related ssh releases.
-The flaw arises because the SFTP server uses string prefix matching instead of proper path component validation to check if a requested path is within the configured root directory.
-This allows authenticated users to access sibling directories that share a prefix with the root directory, potentially exposing unauthorized files.
-The vulnerability requires authentication but no user interaction and has a CVSS 4.
-0 score of 5.
-3, indicating medium severity.
-There are no known exploits in the wild currently.
+CVE-2026-23942 is a path traversal vulnerability in the Erlang OTP ssh_sftpd module.
+The vulnerability arises because the SFTP server uses string prefix matching instead of proper path component validation to check if a path is within the configured root directory.
+This allows authenticated users to access sibling directories that share a common prefix with the root directory, potentially exposing unauthorized files.
+The issue affects multiple OTP versions from 17.
+0 up to 28.
+4. 1 and related ssh versions.
+The CVSS score is 5.
+3, indicating a medium severity level.

 AI-Powered Analysis